-Break the office up into two varied group, lining each group in front of the other.
+Break the office up into two varied groups, lining each group in front of the other.
 When each person and directly in front of another the activity can begin.
-Allow each pair to talk for minutes, before calling out switch.
-When switch is called have only the inner most line to its right so everyone has a new partner to converse with.
+Allow each pair to talk for minutes, before calling out "switch".
+When the switch is called, have only the innermost line move to its right so everyone has a new partner to converse with.
 Repeat until everyone has had an opportunity to talk to everybody else.

 38. Avoid the Lava

-The objective of this activity is to get your entire team from one side of the room to the other, without having anyone touch the floor.
+The objective of this activity is to get your entire team from one side of the room to the other without having touched the floor.
 In order to achieve this goal, the group will only have access to two sheets of paper.

 39. Surprise Colleagues with a Gift

 At the beginning of each year, buy a number of plain, white ceramic mugs.
 Each month, a department will decorate the mugs with motivational messages and fill the mugs with treats and snacks and gift them to another department.
-This will continue until each department has been surprised.
+This will continue until each department has received a mug with their surprise.

 40. Bi-Weekly Yoga Classes